oscar6echo/ph-local/README.md

 - `Ctrl+C` if started with `docker compose up`
 - `docker compose stop` if started with `docker compose up -d`

-To stop and remove them:
+To stop and remove the containers:

 - `docker compose down`
 - `docker compose down  --remove-orphans` to clean straying containers